 This entry was posted on Tuesday, January 17th, 2012 at 5:13 AM and is filed under sales incentive programs, sales incentives.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.

 This is the kind of article that is written by those who think they understand incentive programs, but is what he says correct?
 Unfortunately much of it is correct all too often, but it is not the norm, nor is it what happens when the incentive program is designed and implemented by professionals in the industry.
 While the author offers a list of disadvantages of sales incentives, they are not disadvantages of using sales incentives them; they are disadvantages of how they are used.
 Let us review the points mentioned in the post and how they differ from ours.